These guides are AI-generated educational summaries — not legal or medical advice.

 Failing to mention psychological sequelae such as depression or PTSD secondary to penile loss

-Why: Depression, PTSD, and adjustment disorder secondary to traumatic genitourinary injury or penile amputation may be separately ratable under 38 CFR 4.130 and may increase the combined evaluation significantly.
+Depression, PTSD, and adjustment disorder secondary to traumatic genitourinary injury or penile amputation may be separately ratable under 38 CFR 4.130 and may increase the combined evaluation significantly.

-Do this instead: Tell the examiner about any mental health treatment you have received since the injury or surgery.
+Instead: Tell the examiner about any mental health treatment you have received since the injury or surgery.
 If you have not been evaluated for mental health conditions, discuss this with your VSO and consider filing a secondary mental health claim.

 Impact: Overall combined evaluation; potential for higher combined rating